paps/api-store/store/Instagram Hashtag Collector/Instagram Hashtag Collector.md

 <center>![](https://phantombuster.imgix.net/api-store/configure_me.JPG)</center>

 ## 4. Aim for a specific hashtag or several at a time {argument}
-In the 1st argument field **"`Instagram Hashtag or Spreadsheet URL`"** you have the choice to use this API for 1 hashtag at a time or several in one go:
+In the 1st configuration field **"`Instagram Hashtag or Spreadsheet URL`"** you have the choice to use this API for 1 hashtag/location at a time or several in one go:
-* One at a time: Just fill the form with a hashtag, example: `#phantombuster`
+* One at a time: Just fill the form with a hashtag beginning with # (example: `#phantombuster`) or a location (example: `New York, New York`)
-* Several at a time: Paste the URL of a Google Spreadsheet filled with Instagram hashtags
+* Several at a time: Paste the URL of a Google Spreadsheet filled with Instagram hashtags (beginning with #) and/or locations

 ## 5. Get your Instagram session cookie
 The session cookie you'll need to make this API work is called "`sessionid`",